luiscape/dap-dev-ribbon/README.md

 ```

 Make sure to change the link to a to-be-created page that explains why the page visited is a development page and other details.
 The image link should also be updated to the DAP servers.

+Take a look at the `test.html` file file for a brief example.